madskristensen/SingleFileGeneratorSample/README.md

 ![Property Grid](art/property-grid.png)

-The most well-known examples of exising generators are the ones creating a strongly typed C#/VB nested file for .resx files.
+The most well-known examples of existing generators are the ones creating a strongly typed C#/VB nested file for .resx files.

 Every time the file with the Custom Tool property is modified, the Single File Generator will execute to update the nested file.

-The nested file can be of any type - code, images, etc. - the sky is the limit.
+The nested file can be of any type - code, image, etc. - the sky is the limit.

 ## Let's get started
 Before we begin, make sure you have created a VSIX project in Visual Studio.
 See how to [create a VSIX project](https://docs.microsoft.com/en-us/visualstudio/extensibility/extensibility-hello-world) if you don't already have one ready.